SpiralLogic/testing-guidelines/README.md

       * Are most useful as a warning indicator that something that is rendered to the user has been changed and to double check that change is intentional
     * Bad snapshots
       * Have no real content (open closing tags in markup)
-      * Include every component single property and no variation on them which affects what is rendered by the component
+      * Include only one variation of a  component's properties
       * Have features which have no sematic value \[Function\], \[Object object\]
       * Don't have readable/useful/valuable differences when viewed by a developer
       * Are HUGE